-The project will carry out a technical feasibility study for IoT enablement of the sensors, feeding directly into IoT infrastructure design and product development.
+The 12-month project will carry out a technical feasibility study for IoT enablement of the sensors, feeding directly into IoT infrastructure design and product development.
 With this place, the door is opened for the future work to design a predictive maintenance model.

 There would also be potential for UK manufacturing and technology providers around the knowledge developed.